IBM PCjr: Keyboard / lightpen

-The original keyboard included with the PCjr was a wireless design using infrared line-of-sight communication, which IBM initially marketed as the "Freeboard."
-This is a chiclet keyboard with small, flat, calculator style plastic keycaps.
-The keycaps are blank, with the labels printed between keys so that overlays can be used.
+The original keyboard included with the PCjr was a wireless design using infrared line-of-sight communication, which IBM initially marketed as the "Freeboard".
+This is a chiclet keyboard with small, flat, calculator-style plastic keycaps.
+The keycaps are blank, with the labels printed between keys, so that overlays can be used.
 The PCjr keyboard has 62 keys rather than the 83 of the PC keyboard, and the remaining keys must be entered by holding a modifier key.

 For infrared wireless operation, the keyboard is powered by four AA cells.
 Certain types of room lighting can cause interference with the infrared keyboard sensor, and multiple keyboards cannot be used wirelessly in the same room without problems.

-IBM sold a cable which could be plugged in between the keyboard and computer if the user wanted a more reliable connection, which also eliminated the need for batteries, since the keyboard IR receiver is automatically disabled when the cord is attached to the computer.
+IBM sold a cable that could be plugged in between the keyboard and computer if the user wanted a more reliable connection, which also eliminated the need for batteries, since the keyboard IR receiver is automatically disabled when the cord is attached to the computer.

 The chiclet design was not well received, and in 1984 IBM began shipping a new design, still wireless, but using more conventionally shaped keycaps.

-The PCjr also has a light pen port.
+The PCjr also has a light-pen port.
 Besides being used for a light pen (a rarely purchased option), this port can be used in combination with the serial port to supply voltage to a Mouse Systems optical mouse of the same design as those for Sun workstations.

 Expansion

 A PCjr featuring most upgrades available from PC Enterprises, including combo cartridge, dual floppies, twin ST-225 HDDs (bootable via Future Domain firmware hidden under cover on right).
-Replacement keyboard sits on top of the Taxan RGB monitor.
-System is showing "Battlechess".
+Replacement keyboard sits on top of a Taxan RGB monitor displaying Battle Chess.

 The back of the machine does not have any expansion slots.
 Instead, several permanently mounted, proprietary connectors provide attachment to many built-in hardware capabilities, which replaced many of the features that PC expansion cards provided, including: